 Data center cooling is a huge market that’s expected to be worth about $8 billion by 2023.
-With power densities increasing rapidly, many companies are investing heavily in new cooling technologies to ensure that they’ll be able to harness the computing power of the next generation of processors.
+With power densities increasing rapidly, many companies are investing heavily in new data center cooling technologies to ensure that they’ll be able to harness the computing power of the next generation of processors.
 Larger tech companies like Google are even leveraging the power of artificial intelligence to improve cooling efficiency.
 And previously farfetched solutions like liquid server cooling systems are quickly becoming commonplace as companies experiment with innovative ways to cool a new generation of high-performance processors.

-Given the importance of cooling for data centers, it’s worth taking a moment to examine some common terminology used in the field:
+Given the importance of data center cooling infrastructure, it’s worth taking a moment to examine some common technologies used in today’s facilities.

 As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
 She is responsible for social media marketing and brand promotion through various outlets.
 She enjoys developing new ways and events to capture the attention of the vXchnge audience.